Our Story - Read all about it

 Duncan Rice - African Director

 Duncan studied teaching and drama in South Africa, where he was born, and at the Guildhall School of Music and Drama in London.
 He was Head of Drama at St John's, Cambridge, in the United Kingdom before becoming the Helen O'Grady Principal for Northern Ireland.
 Over the course of his career he has acted in film and theatre, but most particularly established himself as a director of many innovative children's productions, aimed at bringing young people together from all communities and backgrounds.
 He received a prestigous Award from the British Franchise Association for his innovative work with the Academy in Northern Ireland, where he established the largest drama school in Ireland, and the largest branch in the world wide network of the Helen O'Grady Drama Academy with over 1300 students.
 Many of these students have appeared in major films, television, radio and the theatre.
+He has also developed the international Shakespeare SLAM competition for schools.
 Following Duncan's huge success in developing one of the largest Academy's on the Helen O'Grady network in Cape Town Academy with over 3500 students, he now focuses on mentoring and developing Principals throughout Africa and is also assisting with the Indian development.